-- Stage I: The cancer has spread through the inner lining of the uterus to the endometrium, and possibly to the myometrium.
+- Stage 1: The cancer has spread through the inner lining of the uterus to the endometrium, and possibly to the myometrium.

-- Stage II: The tumor has spread to the cervix.
+- Stage 2: The tumor has spread to the cervix.

-- Stage III: The tumor has spread through the uterus to nearby tissue, including the vagina or a lymph node.
+- Stage 3: The tumor has spread through the uterus to nearby tissue, including the vagina or a lymph node.

-- Stage IV: The cancer has spread to the bladder or intestine, and possibly to other areas, such as bones, liver, or lungs.
+- Stage 4: The cancer has spread to the bladder or intestine, and possibly to other areas, such as bones, liver, or lungs.

-When endometrial cancer spreads from the endometrium to other parts of the body, and when a new tumor formed in, say, the lung, that new tumor is not lung cancer.
+When endometrial cancer spreads from the endometrium to other parts of the body, and when a new tumor forms in the lung, for example, that new tumor is not lung cancer.
 It is known as metastasized endometrial cancer.

-A premenopausal woman will no longer menstruate after surgery, and she will not be able to conceive.
-There may be symptoms of menopause, such as hot flashes, night sweats, and vaginal dryness.
+A woman who has not yet undergone menopause will no longer menstruate after surgery, and she will not be able to conceive.
+She may experience symptoms of menopause, such as hot flashes, night sweats, and vaginal dryness.

-Radiation therapy uses powerful beams to kill cancer cells, and it damages their DNA so that they can no longer multiply.
+Radiation therapy uses powerful beams to kill cancer cells.
+It damages their DNA so that they can no longer multiply.

 In external beam radiation (EBRT), a beam is directed at the pelvis and other areas with cancer.
 There may be up to five sessions each week for several weeks.
 A session lasts about 15 minutes.

 Brachytherapy, or internal radiation therapy, uses small devices filled with radiation, such as wires, a cylinder, or small seeds.
-These are placed inside the vagina for a few minutes, and then removed, after which the patient goes home.
+These are placed inside the vagina for a few minutes and then removed.
+The patient then returns home.
 The therapy is repeated two or more times over several weeks.
 Removing the device removes the radiation from the body.

-Neo-adjuvant radiotherapy shrinks the tumor before surgery, making it easier to remove.
+Neo-adjuvant radiotherapy aims to shrink the tumor before surgery, making it easier to remove.

-Adjuvant radiotherapy is applied after surgery to eliminate any remaining cancer cells.
+Adjuvant radiotherapy can also be applied after surgery to eliminate any remaining cancer cells.

 Chemotherapy uses medication to destroy cancer cells.
 Combined with radiotherapy, it can remove the remains of a tumor.

-In late-stage cancer, chemotherapy can slow progression and prolong life.
+In late-stage cancer, chemotherapy can slow the progression of the disease and prolong life expectancy.

 Both radiotherapy and chemotherapy can help to relieve symptoms in patients with advanced cancer.

-For endometrial cancer, chemotherapy is usually administered intravenously in cycles of treatment and a rest period.
+For endometrial cancer, chemotherapy is usually administered intravenously in cycles of treatment.
+There is a rest period to allow recovery.
 The cycle is repeated several times, depending on the stage and the treatment goals.